tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Previous-Azure-Storage-Service-Versions.md

 -   [Version 2009-04-14](Version-2009-04-14.md)

-## Requests Authenticated via a Shared Access Signature (SAS)
+## Requests authorized via a Shared Access Signature (SAS)
  A request made via a SAS is processed according to which service version was used to generate the SAS.
-Versions 2013-08-15 and 2012-02-12 include a versioning parameter (`SignedVersion`, or `sv`), which specifies which version to use to authenticate and execute the SAS request.
+Versions 2013-08-15 and 2012-02-12 include a versioning parameter (`SignedVersion`, or `sv`), which specifies which version to use to authorize and execute the SAS request.

 ### Version 2012-02-12 and later
- Requests with Shared Access Signatures (SAS) generated using version 2012-02-12 or later require the `SignedVersion (sv)` parameter. `SignedVersion` indicates the service version used for authentication and authorization and for calling the API operation.
+ Requests with Shared Access Signatures (SAS) generated using version 2012-02-12 or later require the `SignedVersion (sv)` parameter. `SignedVersion` indicates the service version used for authorization and authorization and for calling the API operation.
 If the `x-ms-version` header is passed on the request, it is ignored; only the `SignedVersion (sv)` parameter determines the service version to use to process the request made via the SAS.

 > [!NOTE]
 >  For version 2013-08-15 and earlier, code that prepares and distributes shared access signature URLs (*that is, SAS providers or generators) should specify versions that are understood by client software (*that is, SAS consumers) that makes storage service requests.